ElementNetworks/NameSorter/README.md

 NameSorter is a simple console in C# that sorts a list of names according to condition :
 Given a set of names, order that set first by last name, then by any given names the person may have.
 A name must have at least 1 given name and may have up to 3 given names.

+The project is build using Visual Studio 2017, .NET framework 4.6.1

 ## Example Usage

 Given a file called unsorted-names-list.txt containing the following list of names;